-I. For each of four crates and Α. For each of 8 baskets in each crate and For each of 20 strawberries in 1. each basket, You must inspect a single i. strawberry and Put it back in its ii. basket.
-Then, When all 20 strawberries are 2. checked and replaced, replace the basket in the crate.
-Then, B. When all 8 baskets are checked and replaced, put the finished crate aside.
-Then, II.
+- I. For each of four crates and - A. For each of 8 baskets in each crate and - For each of 20 strawberries in each basket, - i.
+You must inspect a single strawberry and - ii.
+Put it back in its basket.
+Then. - When all 20 strawberries are checked and replaced, replace the basket in the crate.
+Then, - B. When all 8 baskets are checked and replaced, put the finished crate aside.
+Then, - II.
 When all four crates are checked, you are done.